vedanthv/d2l-ai/Chapter 4/notes.md

 The central question of learning has thus historically been framed as a tradeoff between more flexible (higher variance) model classes that better fit the training data but risk overfitting, versus more rigid (higher bias) model classes that generalize well but risk underfitting.

 A central question in learning theory has been to develop the appropriate mathematical analysis to quantify where a model sits along this spectrum, and to provide the associated guarantees.

-**Environmental And Distribution Shift**

-There are two areas where Machine Learning Engineers do not concentrate on :

-- Where does the data for the models come from?
-- What do we do with the conclusions that we arrive at from the mode?

-Sometimes the ML Models perform very well on test dataset but fail in real deployed environments where the distribution of the model is different.

-By not gauging the environment, we may break the model.

-**Types of Distribution Shift**

-**Covariate Shift**

-The labels of a certain training set may change over time and this is called covariate shift.
-Covariate shift occurs due to change in the distribution of the dataset.

-Eg : Train Data may consist of real cat and dog images whereas the test data may have cartoon images.